kyma-project/telemetry-manager/docs/user/01-manager.md

 ## Module Configuration

-At the moment, the operator has no dedicated configuration options.
+At the moment, the Telemetry manager has no dedicated configuration options.
 It is planned to support configuration in the specification of the related [Telemetry](./resources/01-telemetry.md) resource.

 ## Module Status
-The Telemetry operator syncs the overall status of the module into the [Telemetry](./resources/01-telemetry.md) resource and can be found in the `status` section.
+The Telemetry manager syncs the overall status of the module into the [Telemetry](./resources/01-telemetry.md) resource and can be found in the `status` section.
 In future, the status will be enhanced with more runtime information.